Places of Interest

 Palais La Mer (Oshima Seashell Museum)

 This is an unusual museum in Japan.
-It houses not only shells from Izu and the Ogasawara Islands but also 50,000 shells in 4,000 different varieties from Japan and countries around the world.
-Also on display are many shell fossils, folk crafts incorporating shells, etc.
+It houses not only shells from Izu and the Ogasawara Islands but also 50,000 beautiful shells in 4,000 different varieties from Japan and countries around the world, of which 10,000 shells from 2,400 species are on display.
+It also showcases many shell fossils, folk crafts incorporating shells, etc.

 Official Website